 The education requirements necessary to find employment as an administrative services manager vary with every organization.
 Some organizations require a high school diploma or equivalent, whereas other organizations require administrative services managers to have a bachelor's degree.
 Most administrative services managers concentrate their studies on business, engineering or facility management.

 College Scorecard is a great starting point for researching and selecting an education institution.
 When you visit College Scorecard, search by program/degree, location, size and more to find a program of study near you.
-You can also use the Scholarship Finder to assist with locating funding relevant to the military community to help pay for classes.
+You can also use the Scholarship Finder on MySECO to assist with locating funding relevant to the military community to help pay for classes.

-In addition to obtaining a bachelor's degree, well-qualified candidates may become even more competitive by earning advanced certifications from the International Facility Management Association.
+In addition to earning a bachelor's degree, well-qualified candidates may become even more competitive by earning advanced certifications from the International Facility Management Association.
 The IFMA offers a competency-based professional certification program for administrative services managers.
 The program has three levels: The Facilities Management Professional certification, the Sustainability Facility Professional certification and the Certified Facility Manager certification.
 People entering the profession can get the FMP as a steppingstone to the SFP and CFM.

 Once you are confident you have the necessary education and licensure requirements, it's time to find a job in your occupation.
 One of the first places to look is the Military Spouse Employment Partnership Job Search.
 Hundreds of partner employers have made the commitment to recruit, hire, promote and retain military spouses in portable careers.
-A recent search of the MSEP Job Search using the keywords ‘Administrative Services’ provided job listings with a number of partner companies and organizations, including the following:

 You can also search administrative services manager positions using the MySECO Job Search Tools, which include the following:

 Professional organizations and networking